chrismattmann/imagecat/README.md

 Useful Environment Variables
 ============================
 The following environment variables are used in ImageCat.
-Set them in ~/.tcshrc
+Set them in ~/.tcshrc or ~/.bashrc.

 ```
 setenv JAVA_HOME `readlink -f /usr/bin/java | sed "s:bin/java::"`